timpostuvan/segmentation-of-centrioles/README.md

 The notebook `matching.ipynb` shows and explains our matching procedure, from loading the tif image over using StarDist and creating a matching.
 The notebook `matching_bipartite.ipynb` shows and explains bipartite only matching procedure.

+### Create one image from all channels
+To merge the channel images into one image we created the 'create_channel_images.ipynb' notebook.
+This goes through the procedure to create the all channel images.